Security & PrivAcy (NESA) Research Lab, directed by Dr. Shouling Ji, works at the intersection of AI, network systems, data

 attacks and abuse.

-Our current research focuses on four areas: (1) Data-Driven Security, (2) AI Security, (3) Privacy, and (4) Big Data Analysis.
+Our current research focuses on five areas: (1) Data-Driven Security, (2) AI and Security, (3) Software and System Security, (4) CV and Multimedia Understanding, and (5) Big Data Mining and Analysis.

 NESA Lab looks for highly motivated undergrads, grads, and postdocs to join the group.
 If you are interested in our research, please come to visit our lab and/or send us your resume.